 Yeast infections are among the most common causes of vaginal pain.
-About 75% of women develop a vaginal yeast infection at some point.
+About 75% of females develop a vaginal yeast infection at some point during their life.

-A yeast infection can cause itching, burning, and sometimes cottage cheese-like discharge from the vagina.
+A yeast infection can cause itching, burning, and, sometimes, a cottage cheese-like discharge from the vagina.

-Bacterial vaginosis (BV) is also common, particularly among people who are sexually active.
+Bacterial vaginosis (BV) is also a common infection, particularly among people who are sexually active.

-While BV may cause no symptoms, it can cause the following symptoms in the vagina:
+Although BV does not always cause symptoms, some people may experience the following symptoms in the vagina: